-Figure~\ref{fig:incidence_vs_properties} shows the incidence of broad components (i.e., outflows) in the galaxies of the sample as a function of stellar mass, star-formation rate, and specific star-formation rate (i.e., SFR/\mstar).
-We find a positive correlation between incidence rate and both \mstar\ and SFR.
-This may be interpreted as evidence for more massive and more actively star-forming galaxies driving outflows more frequently.
-However, it is important to stress that the \snr\ of the nebular lines in our sample increases with increasing SFR (Appendix~\ref{sec:selection_bias}), so the trend between incidence rate and SFR might just reflect the correlation between outflow detection rate and SNR shown in Figure~\ref{fig:snr}.
+Figure~\ref{fig:incidence_vs_properties} shows the incidence of broad components (i.e. outflows) in the galaxies of the sample as a function of stellar mass, star formation rate, and specific star formation rate (i.e. SFR/\mstar).
+We find a positive correlation between the incidence rate and both \mstar\ and SFR.
+This may be interpreted as evidence that massive and actively star-forming galaxies drive outflows more frequently.
+However, it is important to stress that the \snr\ of the nebular lines in our sample increases with increasing SFR (Appendix~\ref{sec:selection_bias}), and the trend between incidence rate and SFR might therefore just reflect the correlation between the outflow detection rate and S/N shown in Figure~\ref{fig:snr}.
 On the other hand, the stellar mass in Deep/HST pointing does not reveal any correlation with the strength of the nebular lines (Appendix~\ref{sec:selection_bias}), and the positive trend between incidence rate and stellar mass does not seem to be a consequence of selection effects and probably has a physical origin.
-The positive correlation between outflow incidence and stellar mass might indicate that outflow velocities and kinetic energies are boosted by the radiation from faint AGN that are not detected with standard diagnostics (e.g., [OIII]/H$\beta$ versus [NII]H$\alpha$ diagram; see Maiolino in prep.).
-This scenario has been recently presented in several theoretical studies \citep{Silk:2017, Dashyan:2018, Koudmani:2019} and supported by the growing number of works revealing AGN in low-redshift dwarf (\mstar~$<10^{10}$~M$_{\odot}$) galaxies \citep[e.g.,][]{Sartori:2015, Penny:2018, Reines:2020, Mezcua:2023}.
+The positive correlation between outflow incidence and stellar mass might indicate that outflow velocities and kinetic energies are boosted by the radiation from faint AGN that are not detected with standard diagnostics (e.g. [OIII]/H$\beta$ versus [NII]H$\alpha$ diagram; see \citealt{Maiolino:2023b} and \citealt{Scholtz:2023b}).
+This scenario was recently presented in several theoretical studies \citep{Silk:2017, Dashyan:2018, Koudmani:2019} and is supported by the growing number of works revealing AGN in low-redshift dwarf (\mstar~$<10^{10}$~M$_{\odot}$) galaxies \citep[e.g.,][]{Sartori:2015, Penny:2018, Reines:2020, Mezcua:2023}.
 The boost due to AGN radiation in more massive galaxies might increase the chance of detecting the broad component in nebular lines.